DaveBackus/Data_Bootcamp_Book/py-fun2.md

 print('Done!')
 ```
-The essential ingredient here is the comparison `x>6`, which in this case has the value `True`.
+The critical ingredient here is the comparison `x>6`, which in this case has the value `True`.
 The `if` statement then directs the program to compute and print the square of `x`.
 The key elements of the code are:

 * The initial `if` statement ends with a colon.
 That's standard Python syntax, we'll see it again.
 * The following **statements are indented four spaces**.
 It's standard syntax and is not optional.
 Spyder does it automatically.